sad-project/sad-project-documentation/Sprint 1 Planning Report.md

 - [Velocity](#velocity)

 ## Introduction
-In the first stage we planned how to contriute to the project and we decided which members develop each aspect of the project.
+In the first stage we planned how to contribute to the project and we decided which members develop each aspect of the project.

 The project consists of three main parts:
 * Front-end